kongregate/kongregate-web/README.md

 ## Cross-Platform Support

 The Kongregate API is only available when building for WebGL, and will only work correctly for a game that has been uploaded to the Kongregate website.
-Any attempts to access the API on other platforms will behave as if the API isn
+Any attempts to access the API on other platforms will behave as if the API isn't ready (i.e. it will throw an exception).

+As such, your game code will still need to be smart enough to not access `KongregateWeb` on non-web platforms (or when deployed to other websites), but you won't need to wrap your code in `#if UNITY_WEBGL`.

 ## Additional Resources